Osco Drug and Sav-on Drugs: The Jewel Companies, Inc.

-When The Jewel Companies Inc. acquired Buttrey Food Stores in 1966, many of the stores were converted to a combination store format and bannered as "Buttrey-Osco" with common checkout stands but separate store management, all under one roof.
-By the early 1980s, Buttrey eventually operated 60 stores in Montana, North and South Dakota, western Minnesota, Wyoming, eastern Washington, eastern Oregon, Utah, and Idaho.
-Stores were spread thinly over a 1500 mi wide territory.
+When The Jewel Companies Inc. acquired Montana-based Buttrey Food Stores in 1966, many of the stores were converted to a combination store format and bannered as "Buttrey-Osco" with common checkout stands but separate store management, all under one roof.
+By the early 1980s, Buttrey eventually operated 60 stores in Montana, North Dakota, western Minnesota, Wyoming, eastern Washington, eastern Oregon and Idaho.
+Buttrey stores were spread thinly over a 1500 mi wide territory from the Cascades to the Red River Valley.

 Outside of the Chicago metropolitan area, Osco operated stand-alone pharmacies (or free standing stores).
 In the early years, many of the Jewel and Osco combination stores maintained different operating hours from one another and on certain days such as holidays, one side of the combo store would be open, while the other would be closed.
 By the early 1980s, new and remodeled combo stores had the 'wall' removed and the store became one, and to this day, Osco retains control over drug, general merchandise, pharmacy and liquor departments in the Jewel Osco combo stores.

 In the late 1960s, Osco was seeking to purchase or build a photofinishing plant to service its stores.
 At the time, the company was using outside vendors, and the film developing quality and service was inconsistent.
 In 1970, working with Kodak, Osco built a photofinishing lab in Elgin, Illinois.
 The facility, Crest Photo Lab opened in 1971, and serviced Osco's Chicago, Central and Eastern region stores.
 The Elgin photo lab expanded several times over the years.
 As both Osco and its photofinishing market share grew, three more photo plants were added: Alves Photo Service Braintree, Massachusetts, in 1980, Rich Photo Lab Salt Lake City, Utah, in 1984 and Drewry Photocolor Burbank, California, in 1987 (renamed Crest Photo in 1988).
 The photo labs were sold to Kodak's Qualex photo processing division in 1996, prompted by the emergence of in-store one-hour photo labs and digital photography technology.